-Amazon currently recommends users choose HVM instead of PV.
+Amazon currently recommends users to choose HVM instead of PV.
 Ignoring their advice can have very real consequences.
 For example, in the AWS Frankfurt region, if you try to select an AWS AMI (Amazon Linux) using PV, you will be greatly restricted in your choice of instance types:

 As you can see, the cheapest instance type you can select here is m3.medium.
 But going with the Amazon Linux AMI on HVM, the cheapest instance type available to you is t2.micro.

 Traditionally, Paravirtualized guests performed better with storage and network operations than HVM guests, because they could avoid the overhead of emulating network and disk hardware.
 This is no longer the case with HVM guests.
 They must translate these instructions (I/O) every time to effectively emulated hardware.
-Things have also improved since the introduction of PV drivers for HVM guest’s.
+Things have also improved since the introduction of PV drivers for HVM guest.
 HVM guests will also experience performance advantages in storage and network I/O.